|Quorrobolong||1:25 000 Map Series||91322S QUORROBOLONG||NSW-91322S|

 |Weather||Weather generally has little impact on safety (1/6)|

 |Infrastructure||Limited facilities, not all cliffs are fenced (3/6)|

 Here is a bit more details explaining grading looking at sections of the walk

-This whole walk, 260m is not usually affected by severe weather events (that would unexpectedly impact safety and navigation).
+This whole walk, 2.2km is not usually affected by severe weather events (that would unexpectedly impact safety and navigation).

-This whole walk, 260m is close to useful facilities (such as fenced cliffs and seats).
+This whole walk, 2.2km has limited facilities (such as not all cliffs fenced).

 This walk starts from the Watagan Forestry HQ campsite and follows the Great North Walk through the Watagan State Forest.
 The walk then heads out to Heaton lookout and down the long descent into Heaton Gap, passing several more fantastic lookouts and picnic areas on the way.
 The walk finishes at Heaton Gap on Freemans drive, just opposite the Watagan Forest Motel.